What's Doctor Burnout Costing America?

 The study authors calculate that for health care organizations, the cost of burnout comes out to $7,600 per physician per year.
 The study notes that their cost estimate is conservative, only taking into account lost work hours and physician turnover.
 But other research shows burned out doctors are also more likely to make medical mistakes, have less satisfied patients, and get sued for malpractice, all of which have indirect costs.

-Constance Guille, a doctor and professor at the Medical University of South Carolina, who was not involved in the study, says that highlighting the economic costs associated with burnout is important work.
-However, she says a weakness of the study is that it drew from inconsistent data, an issue baked into the literature: "We're not actually able to measure burnout well," she says.
+Constance Guille, a doctor and associate professor at the Medical University of South Carolina, who was not involved in the study, says that highlighting the economic costs associated with burnout is important work.
+However, she says, a weakness of the study is that it drew from inconsistent data, an issue baked into the literature: "We're not actually able to measure burnout well," she says.

-Guille co-authored a paper, published last year in JAMA, that found at least 47 different definitions of "burnout" across 182 studies.
+Guille co-authored a paper, published last year in JAMA, that found at least 47 definitions of "burnout" across 182 studies.
 From Guille's perspective, mental health diagnoses offer clearer metrics.

 "Burnout is highly, highly associated with major depression," she says.
 "It's measurable, and we have really good interventions for it."
 She adds that focusing on depression "could improve physician health, and reduce the financial impact of burnout."